Drache93/easybase/README.md

 - **Simple Pairing** 🔗: Easy invite-based pairing using BlindPairing
 - **Built-in Operations** ⚡: Handle invites, writers, and basic operations out of the box
 - **Custom Actions** 🎯: Configure custom handlers for your specific use cases
+- **Dynamic Action Methods** 🚀: Actions are automatically exposed as TypeScript-safe methods on the instance
 - **Default Storage** 💾: All operations are stored in the underlying corestore by default
 - **Hyperdrive View** 🗂️: Optional Hyperdrive integration for file-based storage with Hyperbee and Hyperblobs